STEPNEY PSYCHOLOGY

 Acceptance & Commitment Therapy (ACT)

-ACT is a Cognitive Behavioural Therapy (CBT) approach that emphasises six core psychological processes that research has found to help people change unhelpful ways of thinking, feeling, and behaving.
-When applied in everyday life, these processes can lead to greater psychological flexibility or ability to cope with life stressors and achieve better mental health.
-These six processes are:
+ACT is a Cognitive Behavioural Therapy (CBT) approach that emphasises six core psychological change.
+People can develop unhelpful ways of thinking, feeling, and behaving and to live better lives, these unhelpful psychological processes need to change.
+ACT is effective in enabling clients to make the changes they need to develop greater psychological flexibility to cope with life stressors and achieve better mental health.
+The six core change processes are:

-3. Cognitive Defusion or the ability to separate the self from unwanted thoughts, images, & memories.
+Cognitive Defusion: The ability to separate the self from unwanted thoughts, images, & memories.

 Dr Terry Evans